willvieira/thesis/introduction.md

 For instance, strong density-dependence makes species stop growing at low density; however, at low population size, the risk of stochastic extinction is higher.
 Finally, even if the growth rate is positive in an available area, temporal variability may play an important role in species extinction risk [@Holt2005].
 Indeed, models of tree growth had better estimates when incorporating extreme climatic events than models using average values [@Sangines2017].
-Niche limitation, low population size and temporal variability are the dominant factors determining species' range, but only when dispersal is very rare.
+However, these factors are only relevant with the assumption that dispersal is low or nonexistent.
 Relaxing the assumption that dispersal is not rare, we can now scale these population processes up to a metapopulation perspective.
 First, dispersal constraints play a major role in range limits; if a suitable area is unoccupied it is probably because individuals have not managed to get there [@Gaston2009].
 Further than helping species expand, dispersion may also play a role in the extinction risk due demographic and environmental stochasticity, as it helps increase the population size when it is low, in which the risk of extinction is greater.
 Towards a metapopulation perspective, @Holt2000 conceptualized three routes of species' range limits gradient based on (i) habitat availability, (ii) extinction rates and (iii) colonization rates.
-For instance, they have shown that in a gradient of habitat availability ($K$) and for a constant extinction/colonization ratio ($e/c$), species will be present when $K > e/c$.
+For instance, they have shown that in a gradient of habitat availability ($K$ that can vary from 0, meaning no availability, to 1 where all landscape is available) and for a constant extinction/colonization ratio ($e/c$), species will be present when $K > e/c$.
 This approach synthesizes the interactions between population mechanisms determining species distribution limit, but also emphasizes the need to consider demographic information to determine range limits. [@Holt2000;@Holt2005].

-Climate and species interactions seem to be important drivers of species' range limits, although the underlying mechanisms remain unclear.
+Climate and species interactions are undoubtedly important drivers of species' range limits.
 Comprehending the impact of climate variation on population dynamics is extremely important given the current need for precise forecasts, but it is also difficult to track when climate may impact many of the processes described above.
 A great source of uncertainty in this prediction is the possible side effect of species interaction [@Adler2012].
 For instance, climate variation affecting one species' abundance will indirectly affect another species due to changes in interaction strength [@Gilman2010].